MichaelK-01/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 ### Course Outline

 **1.0 Cloud Concepts & Tehnology**
-  - 1.1) What Is Cloud Computing
+  - What Is Cloud Computing?